soh335/icalfilter/README.md

 # icalfilter

-CLI tools for filtering ical components and lines
+CLI for filtering ical components and lines

 ## USAGE